Skip to content

 So should you choose a midwife or an OB-GYN?
 Are there benefits to choosing one over the other?
 Let’s take a look at the differences and examine which one may be right for you.

-Both midwives and OB-GYNs are experts in female reproductive medical care and guidance.
+Both midwives and OB-GYNs (obstetricians/gynecologists) are experts in female reproductive medical care and guidance.
 They are trained to provide support with everything from prenatal care to childbirth to contraception.
 They also share the goal of wanting safe, positive results for their patients and their infants.

 OB-GYNs

-OB-GYNs are physicians who are can perform surgeries, including cesarean deliveries (C-sections) and episiotomies.
+OB-GYNs are physicians who can perform surgeries, including cesarean deliveries (C-sections) and episiotomies.
 They are also qualified to handle high-risk pregnancies and perform medical interventions, like inductions or assisted deliveries.

 The American Board of Obstetrics and Gynecology (ABOG) requires OB-GYNs to graduate from an accredited, approved medical school and finish four years of residency.
 This includes training in obstetrics, gynecology, gynecological oncology, ultrasonography, and preventative care.
 In addition, they must pass the ACOG regulatory test and their state’s certification test.
+These practitioners can work in a private or group practice, a clinic, or a hospital setting.
+Many OB-GYNs are also members of the American College of Obstetricians and Gynecologists (ACOG).

 Midwives

+A midwife is not a physician, but most have either earned a master’s degree or have received accredited training as recognized by the American College of Nurse-Midwives (ACNM) or the North American Registry of Midwives (NARM).
 In general, midwives take a more holistic approach to pregnancy and postpartum care and concentrate on encouraging a vaginal birth.
 They tend to focus on patient education, including topics like nutrition, newborn care, and breastfeeding.
 While midwives often work in conjunction with a medical team, they try to reduce dependence on any medical interventions that are not critically needed.

 In the United States, midwives can be divided into two broad categories: those who are nurses (certified nurse midwives, or CNMs) and those who enter the midwifery profession without first becoming a nurse (direct-entry midwives, or DEMs).
 Let’s take a look at the differences: